artiebits/fake-git-history/README.md

 npx fake-git-history --startDate "2020/09/01" --endDate "2020/09/30"
 ```

+### `--regenerate, -r`
+This option is defaulted to `false` however if you would like to regenerate your github history project, you can use this to force it to regenerate it with a full new history while simultaneously blasting the old one away.

+### `--historyFolder, -h `
+This option allows one to change where the folder is set to create the history.
+The default for this is `./fake-history/`.

-## PS
+## For the Curious

-This tool was created as a joke, so please don't take it seriously.
+This tool was created ~~as a joke~~, so please don't take it seriously.
 While cheating is never encouraged, if someone is judging your professional skills based on your GitHub activity graph, they deserve to see a rich activity graph 🤓